astericsInrae/asterics-issues/.gitlab/issue_templates/Bug.md

 ### Before you post this issue, please check if this issue has not been already posted [https://forgemia.inra.fr/asterics/asterics-issues/-/issues] ###
+### Please add a tag bug.
+Thank you for helping us to improve ASTERICS.  ###

 ## Description of the bug :
-(A clear and concise description of what the bug is.)
+make a clear and detailed description of the bug (in French or English)

 ## Page/Analysis concerned by the bug:
 (eg: Explore/PCA on dataset protein)

-## Workspace id/url : url
-(find url in the page "My workspace", notice this issue will be public so your data can be publically accessible)

-## Relevant files : You can attach screenshot or file to help us to debug.
+## Relevant files : You can attach screenshot or when possible, the data that produced the bug (or an extract of them)

-Please drag and drop the relevant files here.
-Create a .zip archive if the extension is not allowed.
+## Workspace id/url : !!!
+Do not provide your UID if your data are private:
+this project is public and anyone could access your project if you do so.!!!
+You can find url in the page "My workspace".

 ## System information
 OS/web browser used: